QueenOfRodents/pkmn-tournament-overlay-tool-personal/README.md

 Changes so far from the last commit to TourKOAL include:
 - A new color scheme and branding!
 I wanted to keep TourKOAL distinctive for what it is.
 - Fixes:
-   - Froslass's name is now properly spelled.
+   - Multiple names are now properly spelled.
    - Heat Rock and Thick Club's omission from the list of items has been fixed.
 - Feature Additions:
    - Ability to check whether a Pokémon is Dynamaxed or Mega Evolved, akin to how the Terastallization feature functions.